okangel12345/SM2KeyboardIcons/README.md

 ![blank](https://i.imgur.com/mhhJtCB.png)

-If you want to adapt the icons to your own reWASD config check this: [Ultimate Guide](https://github.com/okangel12345/SM2KeyboardIcons/blob/main/UltimateGuide.md)
+If you want to adapt the icons to your own reWASD config check this (A new tool is in the works so you don't worry about this, for now this guide is outdated): [Ultimate Guide](https://github.com/okangel12345/SM2KeyboardIcons/blob/main/UltimateGuide.md)

 Showcase video here: [https://youtu.be/RFKtxe-u-PM](https://youtu.be/RFKtxe-u-PM)